brackendev/SwiftPlayground-Pharo/README.md

 ### PHARO OBJECT TO SWIFT STRING SERIALIZATION

-Pharo class extension methods can be used as quick helpers to serialize Pharo objects to Swift code (as Pharo strings).
+Pharo class extensions can be used as quick helpers to serialize Pharo objects to Swift code (as Pharo strings).
 For example, `'Hello, World!' asSwiftString` returns `'"Hello, World!"'`.

 These are useful in concatenating Pharo strings of Swift code.
 For example, in the code below, notice the usage of `sentence` and `asSwiftString` and how they're used in the `swiftCode` string concatenation: